 Community Cat Program

-What You Need to Know About the Community Cat Program for Hall CountyThe Community Cat Program (CCP) is a collaboration between Hall County Animal Services (HCAS), the Humane Society of Northeast Georgia (HSNEGA) and Best Friends Animal Society (BFAS) along with other community organizations.
+The Community Cat Program (CCP) is a collaboration between Hall County Animal Services (HCAS) and Best Friends Animal Society (BFAS) along with other community organizations.
 The goal of the program is to reduce the number of undomesticated/feral cats entering the Hall County shelter system while, in turn, increasing the live release numbers for undomesticated/feral cats through free/low-cost spay/neuter.

 How does CCP work?